 - nursing at least 60 minutes a day

 Keep in mind that any fluctuation in the nursing routine, like if your baby sleeps through the night, can cause your cycle to return, too.
 To be safe, don’t rely on exclusive breastfeeding as effective birth control past nine weeks.

 How soon you’ll get pregnant again depends if you’ll be breastfeeding or not.

 Breastfeeding and the hormones that go along with milk production can suppress ovulation from returning.

 If you’re not breastfeeding, ovulation usually doesn’t return until at least six weeks postpartum for most women. found, on average, that ovulation returned for nonlactating women on day 74 postpartum.
 But the range of when ovulation occurred and if that ovulation was functional ovulation (meaning the woman could actually get pregnant with the ovulation) varied greatly.

 A woman will ovulate before her period returns.
 Because of this, she might miss signs that she’s ovulating if she’s trying to avoid pregnancy.
 This is how some women can get pregnant without even having their periods back between pregnancies.

 Ideally, mothers should wait at least 12 months between pregnancies, according to the U.S. Department of Health and Human Services.

-Research has found that the risk for premature birth or your baby being born with a low birth weight increased for gaps shorter than 6 months, compared to those of 18 to 23 months.
-Intervals that are too short (under 18 months) and too long (over 60 months) have been associated with negative outcomes for both mom and baby.
+that the risk for premature birth or your baby being born with a low birth weight increased for gaps shorter than 6 months, compared to those of 18 to 23 months.
+Intervals that are too short (under 18 months) and too long (over 60 months) with negative outcomes for both mom and baby.